findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

     // continue with something important
 ```

 Note, this would be your reference point only.
-(I'll show how to disable
+(I'll show how to turn off
 inlining with Go compiler flags, which would work as a good benchmarking
 reference for some cases.)